ccnfac/AIeyes/README.md

 ## 🚀 Why AI Eyes?

-AI Eyes transforms your field of vision into a smart sensor network—blending night vision, radar, thermal detection, and augmented situational overlays into a single rugged device.
+AI Eyes transforms your field of vision into a smart sensor network blending night vision, radar, thermal detection, and augmented situational overlays into a single rugged device.
 Whether monitoring a school hallway or securing a battlefield rooftop, AI Eyes enables edge-native threat recognition with instant access to a Camera Network of surveillance options.

-The future is edge-native.
+The future is edge native.
 AI Eyes enables **localized intelligence** with **real-time, privacy-respecting inference**.
-Whether for **city-wide surveillance** or **public safety**, this is **AI where you need it**—**not in the cloud**.
+Whether for **city-wide surveillance** or **public safety**, this is **AI where you need it**.

 ---